OFFIS-DAI/mango/docs/source/tutorial.rst

                 print(f"{self._aid}: Received an unexpected message with content {content} and meta {meta}")

-When a PV agent receives a request from the controll it immediately answers.
+When a PV agent receives a request from the controller, it immediately answers.
 Note two important changes to the first example here: First, within our message handling methods we can not ``await send_message`` directly because ``handle_message`` is not a coroutine.
 Instead, we pass ``send_message`` as a task to the scheduler to be executed at once via the ``schedule_instant_task`` method.
 Second, we set ``acl_meta`` to contain the typing information of our message and pass the ``create_acl=True`` flag.

 .. code-block:: python